 No sink full of dirty pans is needed for this easy meal.
 One sheet pan brimming with chicken and vegetables is all it takes to feed your family.

-- 1 3 1/2 lb whole roasting chicken
+1 3½ pound whole roasting chicken

-- 3 tablespoons extra virgin olive oil or vegetable oil, divided
+3 tablespoons extra virgin olive oil or vegetable oil, divided

-- 1 red onion, cut into 1/2-inch wedges
+1 red onion, cut into ½˝ wedges

-- Preheat oven to 425ºF.
+Preheat oven to 425ºF.

-- Remove giblets and neck from the cavity of chicken.
+Remove giblets and neck from the cavity of the chicken.
 Using a large sharp knife, cut along one side of the backbone.
 Cut along the other side of the backbone and remove it completely.

-- Place potato chunks in a bowl and coat with 1 tablespoon oil.
+Place potato chunks in a bowl and coat with 1 tablespoon oil.
 Season potatoes with salt and pepper.
 Toss to coat evenly then transfer to baking sheet with the chicken, spreading potatoes to one layer.
 Roast for 20 minutes.

-- Place red onion and Brussels sprouts in bowl, cutting larger sprouts in half, as needed.
+Place red onion and Brussels sprouts in a bowl, cutting larger sprouts in half, as needed.
 For even roasting, the vegetables should be approximately the same size.
 Coat vegetables with 1 tablespoon oil and season with salt and pepper.